Microbial Toxins

 About Microbial Toxins

-Microbial toxins are produced by bacteria that can be toxic and contaminate food crops, especially root vegetables (if found in soil).
+Microbial toxins are produced by microorganisms (bacteria, fungi, viruses, etc.) that can be toxic and contaminate food crops, especially root vegetables (if found in soil).
 For example, the bacterium Streptomyces can produce bafilomycin, a toxic antibiotic and immune suppressant (Myers et al. 2003).
 Exposure to these toxins may damage beta cells, aggravate beta cell death and progression to diabetes (Hettiarachchi et al. 2008a).
+Mycotoxins are produced by fungi in particular and also contaminate food.

 Also see the Factsheet on Mold from the National Institute of Environmental Health Sciences (NIEHS).